ashgupta1971/DualBootLinuxMint/index.md

  Shared Documents or Virtual Machine partitions.*

 ## Restore Data from Backups

+The following steps can be done from either your new Windows 10 or Linux Mint environments:

 1. Restore all music to the folder *C:\Users\johndoe\Music*.
 1. Restore all ebooks to the folder *C:\Users\johndoe\Ebooks*.